 The cultural tours all are quite similar (some are smaller, some have better food, some are different length) but you learn and see a lot of the same stuff.
 I went with the Tamaki Maori Village tour because my travel partners at the time were also doing it.

 Here’s a video of my experience to give you a sense of what to expect:

 The show provides a basic look at Maori life, history, and culture.
 It’s essentially an entertaining introduction to how they have lived and survived over the past few centuries.

 Tamaki Maori Village is where I went to see a show and I was thoroughly impressed.
 It’s consistently rated not only one of the best shows in the country but one of the best in the world.

 Tours will last around 2.5 hours and include a traditional meal, a tour of a historic village, and performances.
 Tickets cost 110 NZD per person.

 That being said, this is definitely an experience that caters to tourists.
 While the cultural show was interesting, the food great, and the music entertaining, if you really want to get a deeper sense of Maori culture you’ll want to also visit the Rotorua Museum.
 It’s currently under renovation, though they still offer some tours and programs.
 You can learn a bit more about the Maori here and see some important historical artifacts as well.

 Another option for a cultural show in Rotorua is Mitai Maori Village.
 It’s the same sort of experience, and most people say it’s just as good as Tamaki.
-Tickets are a little cheaper at 118 NZD per person.
+Until the pandemic ends, however, they will also be limiting performances.